A summary of the Bank’s market operations

 Our purchases also incentivise investors that previously held the bonds we purchased to move their funds into other assets.
 This increase in demand for a broader range of financial assets will tend to boost prices (and hence lower the yields) of those assets, which encourages spending.

-In August 2016, the MPC introduced a Term Funding Scheme (TFS).
-Its primary objective was to reinforce the pass through of the cut in Bank Rate at that time to the interest rates faced by households and companies in the wider economy.
-This allowed the reduction from 0.5% to 0.25% to have broadly the same impact as cuts made when rates were further from zero.
+The TFSME is similar in calibration to the August 2016 Term Funding Scheme (TFS).
+Its primary objective was to reinforce the pass through of the cut in Bank Rate at that time, to the interest rates faced by households and companies in the wider economy.
+Like the TFSME, this allowed the reduction in already low interest rates to have broadly the same impact as cuts made when rates were further from zero.

-The scheme closed to new lending in February 2018, having made £127 billion of loans.
+The TFS closed to new lending in February 2018, having made £127 billion of loans.
 Read more about it in our Quarterly Bulletin article.

 Further details on the monetary policy framework